-“Made in BC since 1888” — Between 1888 and 1914 various family members arrived in British Columbia.
-I grew up surrounded by family photos, diaries and documents that made me fascinated in the stories behind these people.
+Between 1888 and 1914 my family came to British Columbia.
+I grew up surrounded by photos, diaries and documents that made me fascinated in the stories behind these people and what things were like at the time.
 No surprise that I enjoyed writing stories and plays as a kid and went on to study history at university!
-(In fact, I used much of my family material for a paper on British immigration to British Columbia).

 I have an M.A.
 (Public History), an LL.B. and T.E.S.O.L. certification.
 My varied study and work experiences have always used my core “history detective” skills – searching for “clues”, analyzing and piecing together the “evidence”, building and sharing the story in a clear and engaging way.

 In my history projects, my main focus is on using primary resource materials like diaries, letters, newspapers and photos to tell a story.
 Projects include curating an exhibit on west coast “ranchers” on Vargas Island and editing the letters and memoirs of a Saskatchewan pioneer.
 See Projects for more.
 My recent focus has been looking at health and community in WWI era Saanich.

 “Being familiar with Stephanie’s online historical publications, Tofino Clayoquot Heritage Museum was keen to reach out to her to invite her to curate an exhibit on World War One history in Clayoquot Sound.
 In delving in to her grandfather’s history in Clayoquot Sound, Stephanie discovered and spun in stories of so many other west coast characters!
 We were astounded by the amount of research and diligence that went in to the production of Stephanie’s exhibit and exhibit opening talk – it was above and beyond what we had hoped for in terms of amount of content and contextual information, ease of process, and contribution of artifacts and photographs for display.